 The common causes of fungal infections in children are:

-- Lack of Breathability of the Child’s Clothes – Your child may be wearing tight-fitting clothing which does not provide enough breathability, exercising, or sweating a lot in the summers.
-This causes moisture to build up and create a damp environment which is the perfect breeding ground for fungal infections.
+- Clothing – Your child may be wearing tight-fitting clothing which does not provide enough breathability.
+Exercising or sweating a lot in the summers causes moisture to build up and create a damp environment which is the perfect breeding ground for fungal infections.

-- Sharing Reused Towels – Fungi lives on for days and grows in moist areas.
+- Sharing Reused Towels – Fungi live on for days and grows in moist areas.
 Sharing reused towels spreads the infection from one skin type to another.

 Common Symptoms of Fungal Infections in Kids